seermedical/seer-py/README.md

 Alternatively, seerpy will look for an api key file in the _.seerpy/_ folder in your home directory.
 It will look for any file like _seerpy.pem_
-You can also encdoe the id and region in the file name like so _seerpy.id.au.pem_
+You can also encode the id and region in the file name like so _seerpy.id.au.pem_

 ## Running with other API endpoints